cvkline/use-media-set/README.md

 * The device has a total width between 1280 and 3840 pixels
 * The device is a black and white screen (monochrome with a bit-depth of 1)
-* The window is shorter than 1000 pixels and the width is between 30 and 75 ems
+* The window is 1000 pixels high or shorter, and the width is between 30 and 75 ems
 * The device is either a color screen at least 1920 pixels wide, or a TV (_n.b._ not actually recommended as the `tv` media type is being deprecated)

 We could call `useMediaSet` with the following object as argument in order to implement all of the above queries at once.